-A height adjustable shower tray/shower tray with a shower riser kit sits on legs positioned to the correct height to suit your shower enclosure.
+A shower tray with a shower riser kit sits on legs positioned to the correct height to suit your shower enclosure.
 They are a popular shower tray option as they enable you to easily reach the pipes below the shower enclosure.

 Preparing for Shower Tray Installation